Theme

 DESIGN.md is a format specification and toolkit for describing a design system to coding agents, combining structured design tokens with human-readable rationale so agents can keep visual decisions more consistent over time.

 The official repository presents DESIGN.md as both a specification and a CLI workflow, with linting, diffing, examples, and docs for persistent design-system guidance.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms, setup needs, and usage conditions can differ, so readers should review the original materials independently.
+This page is for general reference, not a recommendation.
+Check the original source before relying on the resource.

 What it is